back

 JULIA PHILLIPS

-Julia Phillips has had solo exhibitions at MoMA PS1 in New York, USA, and at the Kunstverein Braunschweig, and was represented at the Whitney Biennial 2024; the 10th Berlin Biennale; the New Museum Triennial and the 59th Venice Biennale.
-Her work has been shown in group exhibitions at the Museum Brandhorst in Munich; the Museum of Fine Arts in Boston, USA; the Museu de Arte de São Paulo, Brazil; and the Studio Museum in Harlem, USA, among others.
-Her work is included in numerous public collections, including the Museum MMK für Moderne Kunst in Frankfurt; the Museum of Modern Art in New York, USA; the Whitney Museum of American Art, USA; and the Moderna Museet in Stockholm, Sweden.
-Julia Phillips recently completed her first public art commission, entitled »Observer, Observed« for New York's High Line and published her first monograph »Energy Exchange« with Mousse Publishing Milan.
-Her artistic and academic work focuses on psychoanalysis, the body and embodiment, choreography, and Afro-German, African-American and Afro-Atlantic culture.
-Phillips is currently in the research and development phase of a large-scale multichannel video installation entitled »Pentasomnia«.
-She draws inspiration from the subconscious and explores interpersonal relationships, cross-race dynamics, diversity and power struggles in institutions, using elements of surrealism and Black and psychoanalytical symbolism.
+Julia Phillips has had solo exhibitions at MoMA PS1 New York, Kunstverein Braunschweig, and the Barbican Art Center, London.
+Her work was represented at the Berlin Biennale; the New Museum Triennial, the Venice Biennale, and the the Whitney Biennial.
+Her work is included in numerous public collections, including the Museum MMK für Moderne Kunst in Frankfurt; the Museum of Modern Art in New York; the Whitney Museum of American Art; the Moderna Museet in Stockholm, and The Studio Museum in Harlem, New York.
+Julia Phillips recently published her first monograph »Energy Exchange« with Mousse Publishing Milan.
+She is faculty in the Department of Visual Arts at the University of Chicago.
+Her artistic and academic work focuses on psychoanalysis, the body and embodiment, cross-race dynamics, and diversity and power struggles in institutions.

-6.6.2026, 7 PM: Artist talk with Gwendolyn Phillips & Julia Phillips
+6.6.2026, 7 PM: Artist talk with Gwendolyn Phillips & Julia Phillips (sorry, the opening is booked out)

 Please reserve via: reservation@m-bassy.org